taoshidev/request-network/VALIDATOR_INSTRUCTIONS.md

 ## Cron Server

 ReqNet uses Infura Provider to listen to crypto transfer event and initiates cron services to track payment activities to enable / disable services.
 For a single instance of ReqNet, there's nothing to do other than to deploy ReqNet to your preferred infrastructure.
 However, if deployed using a multi instance / autoscaling infrastructure like AWS EB or AWS ECS, an additional cron_handler server is needed.
 To spin up the cron server (Cron Handler), set the environment variable ROLE to "cron_handler" and deploy ReqNet as a separate instance.

-For detailed instructions, refer to the [Bittensor Documentation](https://docs.bittensor.com/).